usdoj-crt/beta-ada/_pages/law-and-regs/regulations/index.md

 The ADA is meant to ensure that people with disabilities can fully participate in all aspects of civic life.
 Under Title II, all state/local governments must follow the ADA regardless of their size.

 The Title II Regulations explains the rights of people with disabilities and the obligations of state and local governments.
 Read [Title II Regulations]({{'/law-and-regs/regulations/title-ii-2010-regulations/' | relative_url}}) to understand your legal rights or responsibilities under the ADA.

+**The text on this page does not include a final rule that the Attorney General signed on [INSERT DATE].
+We will update this page by the time the new rule is effective.  <a href="../../notices/2024/03/08/web-rule/">Learn more about the new requirements.</a>.**

 <div class="standards-and-guidance"  markdown="0">
 <div class="document">